 Budgets are prepared by fund, department, and activity.
 City management may make transfers of appropriations at the department and activity level of a fund without seeking the approval of the governing body; however, management cannot amend the total budget of a fund without approval of the governing body.
 The legal level of budgetary control is the fund level and is the level at which the governing body must approve any overexpenditures of appropriations or transfers of appropriated amounts.
 Kansas statutes prohibit creating expenditures in excess of the total amount of the adopted budget of expenditures of individual funds.
 Such statutes permit original fund expenditure budgets to be increased for previously unbudgeted increases in revenue other than ad valorem property taxes.
-The City must first publish a notice of public hearing to amend the expenditure budget of a fund.
-Ten days after publication, a public hearing is held and the City Commission may amend the expenditure budget of the fund at that time.
+The City must first publish a notice of public hearing to amend the City Commission may amend the expenditure budget of the fund at that time.
 During the year, several budgets were amended in accordance with Kansas statutes.